pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 Quantized Low Rank Adaptation (LoRA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our tutorial on :ref:`finetuning Llama2 with QLoRA<qlora_finetune_label>` does a fantastic job of explaining QLoRA, and how to use it.
+You can read our tutorial on :ref:`finetuning Llama2 with QLoRA<qlora_finetune_label>` to understand how QLoRA works, and how to use it.
 Here's an excerpt to give you a quick idea of how it works:

   `QLoRA <https://arxiv.org/abs/2305.14314>`_ is an enhancement on top of `LoRA <https://arxiv.org/abs/2106.09685>`_ that maintains the frozen model parameters from LoRA in 4-bit quantized precision, thereby reducing memory usage.

-Just like LoRA, you can fine-tune with QLoRA with all of our models, using any of  our ``_lora`` recipes.
+Just like LoRA, you can fine-tune with QLoRA with all of our models, using any of  our ``lora_`` recipes.
 Just add the ``qlora_`` prefix to the name of any model you're interested in.
 We also provide a set of configs for QLoRA out-of-the-box - simply refer to any ``_qlora`` config.
 To avoid repetition, please refer to the section above for how to